Date Prepared: 9.17.2024

 REVISION SUMMARY: First Edition.

-To the best of our knowledge, the information contained herein is accurate.
+MANUFACTURER DISCLAIMER: To the best of our knowledge, the information contained herein is accurate.
 However, Harvest Dental Products, LLC does not assume any liability for the accuracy or completeness of the information contained herein.
 Final determination of suitability of any material is the sole responsibility of the user.
 All materials may present unknown hazards and should be used with caution.
 Although certain hazards are described herein, we cannot guarantee that these are the only hazards which exist.

 Was this article helpful?